 How a Lawyer from Berger and Green Can Help

 You can get legal representation to help you file a claim or lawsuit and fight for compensation.
-While every lawsuit is different, below is a brief overview of what you might expect during your case, and how legal representation can help you along the way:
+While every lawsuit is different, below is a brief overview of what you might expect during your case and how legal representation can help you along the way:

 - Investigating your case: You may need more than just your personal recollections to back up your claim.
-Corroborating evidence may include medical records and expert testimony, such as from a doctor who practices in the same field as the defendant.
+Corroborating evidence will include medical records and expert testimony, such as from a doctor who practices in the same field as the defendant.
 A lawyer can collect this evidence for you.

 - Filing the lawsuit: Your lawyer can inform your doctor that you are suing them.
 They can also file any other necessary paperwork, up to and including arranging for a trial.